 Researchers looked back at the medical notes of people who went to their GP with symptoms some time after cancer treatment.
 They looked at people whose cancer had come back as well as people whose symptoms were caused by something else.
 The trial aims to find common symptoms of cancer recurrence to help doctors spot the signs that cancer may have come back.
 The trial has now closed.
-You can find details on our clinical trials database.
-Choose 'lung' from the dropdown menu of cancer types to find lung cancer trials.
+You can search for trials for lung cancer on our clinical trials database.

 We have information about treatments for lung cancer in this section of the website.

 You can find out more about the trials mentioned on this page and other lung cancer trials on our clinical trials database.
 If you want to see all the trials, tick the boxes for closed trials and trial results.